 Google announced its second-gen Pixel Buds headphones alongside the Pixel 4 and 4 XL in October.
-However, the headphones still haven't seen the light of day, with Google still offering users the chance to join the waiting list to try the Pixel Buds 2.
+However, the headphones still haven't seen the light of day.
+Google is offering users the chance to join the waiting list to try the Pixel Buds 2.

 However, new Bluetooth certification documents might indicate that Google is getting its house in order with the Pixel Buds 2 in order for a release alongside the Pixel 4a in May.

-Of course, a lot of this is still based on speculation and rumors rather than anything solid.
-However, as soons as we discover more information about the latest Google products, we'll be covering it.
+Of course, a lot of this is still based on speculation and rumors, rather than anything solid.
+However, as soon as we discover more information about the latest Google products, we'll be covering it.